dhis2/dhis2-docs-implementation/content/maintenance_use/metadata_mgmt_procedures.md

 api/completeDataSetRegistrations
 ```

+> **Note**
-**NB:** note that you should replace the dataset IDs returned in the initial query with the dataset ID of the new dataset you are importing these reporting rates to.
+> Note note that you should replace the dataset IDs returned in the initial query with the dataset ID of the new dataset you are importing these reporting rates to.
 Do this prior to posting the information to the completeDataSetRegistrations resource.

 ### Linking historical data using indicators